OGRECave/ogre/Docs/src/scripts.md

 Registration of compositor logics is done by name through CompositorManager::registerCompositorLogic.

-## Target Passes {#Compositor-Target-Passes}
+# Target Passes {#Compositor-Target-Passes}

 A target pass is the action of rendering to a given target, either a render texture or the final output.
 You can update the same render texture multiple times by adding more than one target pass to your compositor script - this is very useful for ’ping pong’ renders between a couple of render textures to perform complex convolutions that cannot be done in a single render, such as blurring.

-There are two types of target pass, the sort that updates a render texture: Format: target &lt;Name&gt; { } ... and the sort that defines the final output render: Format: target\_output { }
+There are two types of target pass, the sort that updates a render texture

+@par
+Format: target &lt;Name&gt; { }

+and the sort that defines the final output render

+@par
+Format: target\_output { }

 The contents of both are identical, the only real difference is that you can only have a single target\_output entry, whilst you can have many target entries.

 Here are the attributes you can use in a ’target’ or ’target\_output’ section of a .compositor script:

 -   [input](#compositor_005ftarget_005finput)
 -   [only\_initial](#only_005finitial)